 - How to create graphs displaying groups of data with GGPlot.

 - How to create graphs displaying individual datra points with GGPlot

-- How to create simple maps from biological data using R.
+- How to create maps from biological data using R.

 - How to work out how to do things in R.